UCSD-E4E/vmman-mangrove/README.md

 ```

-Once docker, is installed, you can create new docker containers for the image provided.
-Use this docker image, it has noVNC and Anaconda ready for ML remote development.
+Once docker is installed, you can create new docker containers for the image provided.
+Use this [docker image](https://hub.docker.com/repository/docker/dillhix/mangrove), it has noVNC and Anaconda ready for ML remote development.
 You can load and start a new docker container with:

 ```
 sudo docker run -p 6080:80 -v /dev/shm:/dev/shm dillhix/mangrove:0.5